SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Evaluation

-To conserve space in the data tables, we abbreviate \textit{Instruct} to \textit{Inst} and \textit{DeepSeek} to \textit{DS}.
-To validate the impact of different training stages and data compositions, we evaluated three versions of our model: \Coder-8B-SFT, \Coder-8B-DPO-wo-RS, and \Coder-8B-DPO-RS (the final version, referred to as \Coder-8B).
+To validate the impact of different training stages and data compositions, we evaluated three versions of our model: \Coder-8B-SFT, \Coder-8B-DPO-wo-RS, and \Coder-8B-DPO (the final version, referred to as \Coder-8B).
 We compared these against the base model, Seed-Coder-8B-Base.
 The differences between these model versions are detailed in Table~\ref{tab:model_comparison}.
-To save space, all numerical values in tables are rounded to one decimal place.
-The percentage of increase or decrease refers to the change relative to \Coder-8B-DPO-RS.